Beasts of Satan: Third murder and revelations

 The third murder was committed in January 2004.
-Mariangela Pezzotta, 27-year-old shop assistant, prior girlfriend of group member Andrea Volpe was first shot in the throat, mutilated and later buried while she was still alive in a greenhouse in the nearby town of Golasecca not far from Somma Lombardo.
-Andrea Volpe was arrested shortly after with his young fiancée, an 18-year-old high school student named Elisabetta Ballarin, the daughter of an upper-class family who had run away from home with Volpe when she was just a teenager.
+Mariangela Pezzotta, 27-year-old shop assistant, former girlfriend of group member Andrea Volpe was first shot in the face, mutilated and later buried while she was still alive in a greenhouse in the nearby town of Golasecca not far from Somma Lombardo.
+Andrea Volpe was arrested shortly after with his girlfriend, an 18-year-old high school student named Elisabetta Ballarin, the daughter of an upper-class family who had run away from home with Volpe when she was just a teenager.
 Both Volpe and Ballarin were upset because of alcohol and drug addiction.
 Volpe confessed he invited Pezzotta for a friendly dinner but had already decided to kill her because she knew too many details about the sect and Tollis and Marino's murder.
-Volpe shot her after a violent fight, then rang Sapone up for help and they realized that, though in agony, Pezzotta was still alive.
+Volpe shot her after a verbal fight, then called Sapone for help and they realized that, though in agony, Pezzotta was still alive.
 Volpe recalled that Sapone accused him "You can't even kill a person!" and threatened him; they tried hard to hide the dying girl's body in the greenhouse of Ballarin's parents' home and hit her several times with a heavy spade before burying her still alive.
-After that, Sapone came back home and pretended nothing had happened.
+After that, Sapone went back home and pretended nothing had happened.
 Hours later Volpe and Ballarin took a heavy dose of cocaine and heroin and decided to get rid of Pezzotta's car by driving it into a nearby river but they had a car crash and were arrested.